raivivek/raivivek.github.io/content/science/winter-school.md

 constraints to limit the space of phenotypic states of a network in a given condition.
 Naturally, here *more data means better model*.

-&ensp;&ensp;&ensp;&ensp;Once you have constructed a valid metabolic network, the network step could be to integrate it with the regulatory network.
+&ensp;&ensp;Once we have constructed a valid metabolic network, the next step could be to integrate it with the regulatory network.
 The enhanced network can now be used in retrospect to improve gene annotation, identify new metabolites and thereby improve itself.
 It also incorporates an amazing predictive power that may guide new biological hypothesis development.
 Infact,